 What happens when you don’t treat Spinal Stenosis?

-Decrease or loss of Bladder and Bowel Control
+Decrease or Loss of Bladder and Bowel Control

-Life-long Pain and Discomfort
+Consistent Pain and Discomfort